 - Special half-long tap to pop up a dock-extra menu.

 - Press-tap (or long tap) in notifications to access extras.

-Haptic Touch seems to use number two in this list.
-And in fact, if you grab your iPad right now, you can try it out.
+Haptic Touch seems to use No. 2 in this list.
+And, in fact, if you grab your iPad right now, you can try it out.
 Open up the Control Center, then press and hold on one of the icons.
 Try the screen brightness slider, for instance.
 When you press on it, the icon zooms into the full-on brightness controller.

-Now, imagine this exact gesture, only it’s accompanied by a subtle jolt from the iPhone’s Taptic Engine.
-That’s Haptic Touch — a long press coupled with a Taptic buzz to tell you you’ve been successful.
+Now, imagine using this exact gesture and getting a subtle jolt from the iPhone’s Taptic Engine.
+That’s Haptic Touch — a long-press coupled with a Taptic buzz to tell you you’ve been successful.

-And out seems like Haptic Touch can do most of what 3D Touch does already.
-In iOS 12, a new trackpad mode was added, one that works with every iPhone and iPad.
+It seems like Haptic Touch can do most of what 3D Touch does already.
+In iOS 12, Apple added a new trackpad mode that works with every iPhone and iPad.
 Trackpad mode lets you press hard to turn the iPhone’s keyboard into a trackpad, which in turn lets you control the cursor in the text above.
 The new mode lets you do the same by long-pressing the keyboard’s space bar.
 I’m almost certain that this feature will get a Haptic Touch vibration in the iPhone XR.